 Both of these programs can require students to participate in field experience through an internship, externship or co-op at such places as a hotel or restaurant.
 These opportunities provide the aspiring caterer with work experience in a professional kitchen.
 Students typically train with professional chefs and caterers during these outlets.

 Certificate programs are also available for students planning a career in the catering and hospitality industry.
 Courses may cover hospitality and tourism, culinary arts, marketing in the hospitality industry, customer service and alcoholic beverage service.

 The National Association of Catering Executives offers the voluntary Certified Professional Catering Executive designation that tests individuals' knowledge of topics like food production, catering services, marketing, accounting and event management (www.nace.net).
 Future caterers make seek professional certification to demonstrate their skills, network and increase clientele.
 Renewal is every five years and may be credited from a variety of factors, including employment, work experience, industry membership and continuing education.

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), growth in the industry is expected to be slow, but the field experiences a high turnover of workers, which creates opportunities for those starting a career.
-Overall, the BLS predicts that positions for chefs and cooks will increase by 9% between 2014 and 2024.
-May 2015 data from the bureau revealed that chefs and head cooks earned a median salary of $41,500.
-The bureau also found that 14,780 chefs and head cooks worked for specialty food service businesses such as catering companies.
+Overall, the BLS predicts that positions for chefs and cooks will increase much faster than average between 2018 and 2028.
+May 2018 data from the bureau revealed that chefs and head cooks earned a mean salary of $52,160.
+The bureau also found that 139,000 chefs and head cooks were employed in 2018.